Controlled Foreign Companies: How the corporate tax regime works for CFCs: Clearances: Where to send applications

 100 Parliament Street

 It is possible that applications involving novel or complex issues will need more time to facilitate detailed discussion and this may involve ongoing correspondence and meetings before resolution.
-If this is the case, it is likely that the CRM and tax specialists assigned to the case will be involved as well as the CFC clearance team.
-In all cases however comments on the application will be welcomed from the CRM or the case team.
+If this is the case, it is likely that the CCM and tax specialists assigned to the case will be involved as well as the CFC clearance team.
+In all cases however comments on the application will be welcomed from the CCM or the case team.